 Left untreated, hyperthyroidism is very hard on the organs of the body and can cause heart failure.

-Considered the best option to cure hyperthyroidism today, radioactive iodine (131-I) is a minimally invasive alternative to thyroid gland surgery or daily medication.
-Over 95% of cats will be cured with a single injection.
-Radioactive iodine offers a simple, effective, and safe form of therapy for cats suffering from hyperthyroidism, with limited risks and disadvantages.
+Radioiodine (I-131) is a minimally invasive alternative to thyroid gland surgery or daily medication.
+Over 95% of cats will be cured of hyperthyroidism with a single injection.

 Iodine is used naturally by the thyroid gland, but by no other gland or organ in the body.
-Therefore, when radioactive iodine is injected into the body, it goes right to the thyroid gland and is absorbed by the hyperactive thyroid cells.
-The more hyperactive they are, the more radioiodine is accumulated, eventually killing the hyperactive cells.
-However, normal cells typically return to normal function once the radioiodine is excreted from the cat’s system.
+As a result, when radioactive iodine is injected into the body, it goes right to the thyroid gland where it’s absorbed by the hyperactive thyroid cells, killing them.

-Cats admitted for radio iodine therapy will spend 3-4 days at LIVS in comfortable accommodations until it is safe for them to return home.
+Cats admitted for radioiodine therapy will spend 3 to 5 days at LIVS in comfortable accommodations until the radioactive iodine has been excreted from their system and it’s safe for them to return home.

 Advantages of Radioiodine (I-131)

 - This one-time procedure is more cost-effective than surgery or daily medication